Mehdi0Mirzaei/Multiply-all-numbers-in-the-list/README.md

-# Multiply-all-numbers-in-the-list
+### Multiply-all-numbers-in-the-list
-This is an easy question from a set of different questions.
+## This is an easy question from a set of different questions.
+# Multiply all numbers in the list.